modxcms/baseline-mgr/README.md

 ###Set Your Compass

-Once you've received confirmation that you Sass is functioning in your project, you can now use Compass to automatically compile the chnages into new CSS files anytime your Sass files are updated.
+You can now use Compass to automatically compile the chnages into new CSS files anytime the Sass files are updated.

-1. Create your compass setup:
+1. Set up Compass:

   ```
   cd templates/mytheme